The measurement problem and scientific realism: The problem of the measurement process in the face of scientific realism

-As regards empirical adequacy, the first obvious consequence of endorsing the epistemic interpretation is that, following the previous example, it does not provide a solution to the aforementioned problem of outcomes --- a sufficient condition for the (instrumental or operational) empirical adequacy of QM --- as this interpretation explicitly denies the possibility of knowing with certainty which is the realised outcome of the electron spin.
-Furthermore, the same example shows that epistemic interpretations do not provide a solution to the aforementioned problem of interference --- a necessary condition for the (instrumental or operational) empirical adequacy of QM --- because they presuppose that the physical state of the electron spin and the measuring device represent an array of possible definite outcomes, without providing any justification for this presupposition based on QM.
-Therefore, the (instrumental or operational) empirical adequacy of QM remains unsolved.

-As for ontological clarity, let us recall the famous PBR theorem.
+Statistical interpretations are by construction ontologically unclear by virtue of the fact that they are only interested in calculating predictions of the physical system.
+As for epistemic interpretations, let us recall the famous PBR theorem.
 According to certain (debatable) assumptions, this theorem shows that models of QM in which pure quantum states are interpreted epistemically (i.e., represent probabilistic or incomplete states of knowledge about physical reality) cannot reproduce quantum predictions.
 As a result, pure quantum states must be construed ontologically in the sense that they describe objective states of affairs.
 As is well known, this conclusion is derived by considering that the quantum state can be interpreted ontologically if “every complete physical state or ontic state in the theory is consistent with only one pure quantum state”; or epistemically ``if there exist ontic states that are consistent with more than one pure quantum state" \citep{PBR}.
 This distinction lends support to the idea that epistemic quantum states cannot describe ontic states.
 Furthermore, if we were to interpret the quantum state epistemically, we would be incapable of providing a minimal characterisation of the ontological profile of the ontic state of the theory.
 Since this minimal characterisation is a prerequisite for the ontological clarity of QM, the epistemic interpretation, according to this distinction, neglects the possibility of QM being ontologically clear and, therefore, does not satisfy the semantic component of scientific realism.
 We can deduce from this observation that if the premises of the PBR theorem are true, its conclusion reinforces the objection that epistemic interpretations pose against ontological clarity, and provides necessary (albeit not sufficient) conditions to be a semantic realist with respect to QM.